 Right off the bat, I decided I wasn’t going to research any wedding websites I wanted to be completely original and to hopefully break a few conventions.
-Having only just moved to South Florida I was still in awe of the stunning Floridian landscapes, hot pink sunsets and the Art Deco architecture, inspired, it was a great place to gather ideas, textures, color palettes and typography.
+Having only just moved to South Florida I was still in awe of the stunning Floridian landscapes, hot pink sunsets, and the Art Deco architecture, inspired, it was a great place to gather ideas, textures, color palettes, and typography.

 Bokeh photography (blurred effect)

 The agency and I loved where the design was going but it was still missing that ‘X’ factor.
 We needed to add one more element that would really set it apart.
 And after seeing the proofs for the wedding invites I knew exactly what that was going to be.
-The artwork for the invites used a stylized illustration of a heart which was based off the B in Bosh.
-I took the Disney magic sprinkling effect and replaced the fairy dust with the hearts then when animated - It was magical.
+The artwork for the invites used a stylized illustration of a heart which was based on the B in Bosh.
+I took the Disney magic sprinkling effect and replaced the fairy dust with the hearts then, when animated - It was magical.
 The design was complete. (not shown in my designs but the logo was also raining stardust).

 For the first time - take a look at the visual design below.
 Considering it’s almost 6 years old, I think its stood the test of time pretty well.